Webinar - Leading in Uncertainty: The Strength of Compassion

 The pressures of working in isolation, closing your screen after a call and feeling dislocated and disconnected are common experiences.
 Compassionate leadership enables you to harness the shared experience of successfully navigating uncertainty to build stronger more resilient teams.
 As we move through this crisis, emotionally smart skills are key for organisations to not only increase productivity but are also essential in strengthening your culture for years to come.

-Register now to attend this webinar, led by Professor Ben Laker to;
+Attend this webinar, led by Professor Ben Laker to;

 - Advance your understanding of leadership strategy